LAST NIGHT AT LOUNGE AX

 Through candid interviews with co-owners Julia Adams and Sue Miller Tweedy, the club’s stalwart doorman Dan, longtime staff, regulars, and performers, we get an inside look at the values that shaped the venue: generosity, integrity, and an unwavering belief in the importance of independent music.
 The film captures the way Lounge Ax helped define a crucial chapter in Chicago’s cultural history—one built not on profits or prestige, but on connection, consistency, and care.

-Brian DeRan began his career in film working with John Waters on Pecker and Cecil B. Demented, the pilot for The Wire, and Matthew Barney’s Cremaster II.
-After working with Palace records and co-founding Monitor records in Baltimore, MD, he moved to NYC in 2006 where he founded Leg Up Artist Management.
-In 2010, he co-produced Transverse Temporal Gyrus at the Guggenheim Museum with Animal Collective and co-founded Basilica Soundscape, a boutique art and music festival he co-curated until 2016.
-DeRan moved to Los Angeles in 2012, eventually settling in the Californian high desert in 2015 to focus on his creative work.
-This proved fruitful, and he has since relocated to Northern New Mexico, where filmmaking, printing, and writing are his primary focus.
+Brian DeRan began his film career on productions including Pecker and Cecil B. Demented (John Waters), The Wire pilot, and Matthew Barney’s Cremaster II.
+After co-founding Monitor Records in Baltimore and working with Palace Records, he moved to NYC, where he launched Leg Up Artist Management in 2006.
+In 2010, he co-produced Transverse Temporal Gyrus at the Guggenheim with Animal Collective and co-founded the acclaimed Basilica Soundscape festival, which he co-curated until 2016.
+DeRan relocated to Los Angeles in 2012, ultimately settling in the California high desert.
+In 2019, he left the music industry to return to fine art, working on projects with James Turrell, Mary Weatherford, and Sterling Ruby.
+Now based in New Mexico, he focuses full-time on filmmaking, writing, and printmaking.

 Jeremy Edwards, a New Orleans native, began his film career in Los Angeles, working on projects like The Social Network, The Girl with the Dragon Tattoo, Contagion, and 12 Years a Slave.
 He later became an assistant editor on HBO’s The Brink and the feature film Sicario before editing Hulu/A24’s award-winning series Ramy and the indie feature Stalker.
 Most recently, he edited the pilot episode of Night Trippin, starring Sean Patton.
 IMDB